Other / mixed grade configuration · Roscoe, TX

 What is the racial and ethnic makeup of Roscoe Collegiate Montessori Early Childhood?

-The largest demographic group at Roscoe Collegiate Montessori Early Childhood is Hispanic or Latino at 58.3%.
-The school serves a diverse student body in ROSCOE, TX.
+The largest demographic group at Roscoe Collegiate Montessori Early Childhood is Hispanic or Latino at 58.3% of enrollment, in Roscoe, TX.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 53.7/100.

 What is the Resource Investment Index for Roscoe Collegiate Montessori Early Childhood?

-Roscoe Collegiate Montessori Early Childhood has a Resource Investment Index of 28/100 (F) based on 3 factors: student-teacher ratio, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Roscoe Collegiate Montessori Early Childhood has a Resource Investment Index of 31/100 (lower reported resources relative to schools nationally) based on 3 factors: student-teacher ratio, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page